 This overwhelming influx of public interest, while beneficial in introducing the general public to something innovative, also brought in more sinister players.

 It seems like every week now there’s another headline about crypto, and they’re typically not positive.
 One of the major side-effects of this torrent of new players in the cryptocurrency game has been cryptojacking, or the unauthorized use of your computer to mine cryptocurrency.

 So, how does this all happen?

 Cryptojacking, however, crosses that line.
 In essence, a website will run a program in the background, unbeknownst to the victim, in order to use the computing power of your personal computer to mine for crypto.
 So you are unknowingly mining money for someone else.

-NoCoin and minerBlock on Google Chrome and NoScript on Mozilla FireFox are some more popular options.
-Additionally, blocking the URL https://coin-hive.com/lib/coinhive.min.js using something like AdBlock can prevent would be miners from using your computer.
+NoCoin and minerBlock on Google Chrome and NoScript on Mozilla FireFox are some of the more popular options.
+Additionally, blocking the URL https://coin-hive.com/lib/coinhive.min.js using something like AdBlock can prevent would-be miners from using your computer.

 At present, we’ve only touched the tip of the iceberg on this phenomenon known as cryptojacking.
 We’ve seen the first of potentially many future spikes in cryptocurrency, and with it the growing importance of protecting your resources.